reduct/component/README.md

 const component = window.reduct.Component;
 ```

-The package depends on the `Relfect` API.
+The package depends on the `Reflect` API.
 We strongly recommend you to install and import the `babel-polyfill` package to conquer unwanted cross-browser problems.

 ### Example (ES6 Class with decorators)